materialscloud-org/acwf-verification/README.md

-# AiiDA common workflows web application
+# Verification of the precision of DFT implementations via AiiDA common workflows

-Built with React, using
+Web application built with React, using

 - react-bootstrap
 - recharts